 Swimming goggles date back further than you think, too.
 In fact, the first prototypes were made out of tortoise shells!
 Who knows if they were actually any help?

-Do you know any fun or interesting facts about swimming that we’ve not mentioned?
-Share them with us in the comments section below!
+Do you know any fun facts about swimming?
+Share them in the comments below!